L-LYR/tinykv/doc/project2-RaftKV.md

 As things stand now with your code, it's not practical for a long-running server to remember the complete Raft log forever.
 Instead, the server will check the number of Raft log, and discard log entries exceeding the threshold from time to time.

 In this part, you will implement the Snapshot handling based on the above two part implementation.
-Generally, Snapshot is just a raft message like AppendEntries used to replicate data to follower, what make it different is its size, Snapshot contains the whole state machine data in some point of time, and to build and send such a big message at once will consume many resource and time, which may block the handling of other raft message, to amortize this problem, Snapshot message will use an independent connect, and split the data into chunks to transport.
+Generally, Snapshot is just a raft message like AppendEntries used to replicate data to follower, what make it different is its size, Snapshot contains the whole state machine data in some point of time, and to build and send such a big message at once will consume many resources and time, which may block the handling of other raft message, to amortize this problem, Snapshot message will use an independent connect, and split the data into chunks to transport.
 That’s the reason why there is a snapshot RPC API for TinyKV service.
 If you are interested in the detail of sending and receiving, check `snapRunner` and the reference <https://pingcap.com/blog-cn/tikv-source-code-reading-10/>

 ### The Code